outovhush/revops-portfolio/trigger_based_prospecting_agent/README.md

 # Trigger-Based AI Prospecting Agent

 ## Executive Summary
 Reaching out to the right people at the right time has been a baseline challenge for any B2B outbound efforts.
-With the "interested" reply rates in a single percent region, the bruteforce approach of scaling the outreach volume to deliver more MQL's is hardly an option in 2026.
+With "interested" reply rates in a single percent digits, simply sending more outreach messsages to generate additional MQLs is no longer a practical approach.

 By automatically scanning the web for early intent signals - such as key leadership hires, business expansion, or strategic infrastructure shifts - the agent identifies the company's buying intent events.
 It then automatically maps these events to the right decision-makers in target company, scoring and delivering highly contextual, ready-to-engage prospects.

-The business impact is a shift from a volume-based outreach model to a highly targeted, intent-driven sales motion that increases the good replies and allows sales representatives to focus on high-value human interactions.

 ## Target Market & Persona Strategy
 The initial deployment focuses on a **pure-play online retail** Ideal Customer Profile (ICP), targeting four key decision-maker personas to ensure precision messaging: